UEFA Financial Fair Play Regulations: Premier League

-A report by Deloitte indicated that total debt among the 20 Premier League clubs at the end of the 2008/09 season was £3.3 billion.
+A report by Deloitte indicated that total debt among the 20 Premier League clubs at the end of the 2008–09 season was £3.3 billion.

 At the time of the introduction of FFP, several Premier League clubs were known to be spending considerably above their income.
 For example, between 2005 and 2010, West Ham United recorded an aggregate net loss of £90.2 million, with equity of £13 million on 31 May 2010 following a re-capitalization.
 Meanwhile, Everton, whose former manager David Moyes had long received praise for his continued ability to keep the club among the top Premier League sides despite an extremely tight transfer budget, had a negative equity (in group accounts) of £29.7 million on 31 May 2010, making a net loss of £3.1 million in consolidated accounts.

 Worst of all, though, were the finances of Portsmouth, which had a shortfall of £59,458,603 to the creditor in February 2010 (after deducting the book value of the asset).
-Having invested heavily on players over previous seasons, (the previous year's net loss was covered by French-Israeli businessman Alexandre Gaydamak), Portsmouth were runners-up of the 2009–10 FA Cup in 2010, but as the season wore on the financial situation deteriorated, leaving players unpaid and the club with an outstanding bill for income tax which in turn led to a winding-up petition from HM Revenue & Customs.
+Having spent heavily on players over previous seasons (the previous year's net loss was covered by French–Israeli businessman Alexandre Gaydamak), Portsmouth were runners-up of the 2009–10 FA Cup in 2010, but as the season wore on the financial situation deteriorated, leaving players unpaid and the club with an outstanding bill for income tax which in turn led to a winding-up petition from HM Revenue & Customs.
 There then followed administration to avoid the club being liquidated, a nine-point deduction from the Premier League, and finally relegation into the lower division.
 A similar train of events had affected another English club, Leeds United, some years previously.

-The problem of debt was not confined to the top division, with a number of clubs in the second tier of English football, the Championship seemingly gambling their futures in an effort to gain promotion into the Premier League.
-The 2010–2012 parliamentary report into English football noted that, "Much of the overspending [by non Premier league clubs] is as a result of the desire to get into the 'promised land' of the Premier League or indeed to simply stay there... the prevailing reasoning amongst Football League sides seems to be that excessive levels of spending can be sustained for a few years within which time promotion must be achieved.
+The problem of debt was not confined to the top division, with a number of clubs in the second tier of English football, the Championship, seemingly gambling their futures in an effort to gain promotion into the Premier League.
+The 2010–2012 parliamentary report into English football noted that "Much of the overspending [by non Premier league clubs] is as a result of the desire to get into the 'promised land' of the Premier League or indeed to simply stay there ... the prevailing reasoning amongst Football League sides seems to be that excessive levels of spending can be sustained for a few years within which time promotion must be achieved.
 After that, Premier League revenues can be used to pay off all the debts accrued."